 As the first rays of sun slipped through the curtains and shone on Mathew’s face, he felt hope reach into his nightmare and offer him a way out.
-That night had been particularly bad, desperate shadows had reached out of every corner and pulled him ever deeper down into the earth.
+That night had been particularly bad.
+Desperate shadows had reached out of every corner and pulled him ever deeper down into the earth.
 A heavy smothering darkness holding his arms still from fighting, crippling his voice from screaming and ultimately ripping at his flesh.
 But then the light came in, a golden hand reaching down to lift him from his prison and bring him back to life.
 As he blinked his eyes open, he realised that he was alone, which wasn’t how he’d gone to bed, and seeing how early it was he knew something bad must have happened.

 He’d met Brenda on a Wednesday afternoon in a bar.
 He was having a mental health whiskey and she a celebratory bloody Mary.
-They were alone and after a few moments of awkward glances, they managed to catch each other’s eye.
+They were alone and after a few moments of awkward glances, they managed to catch each other’s eyes.
 He had needed a break after a few bad nights in a row and she had gotten the promotion that her friend was desperate for, and accused her of stealing.
-They found comfort in each other and the rest, as they say, is history.
+They found comfort in each other and the rest, as they say, was history.

 Now as he walked into the kitchen, he found himself watching her reactions, desperate to know if he should rush forward and wrap his arms around her, or, as she flinched at the sight of him, keep his distance.

 “Hi?” he said in an even tone, “You’re uumm….
-Up early.”
+Up early?”

 For a moment he thought she might look at him but then she turned to the cupboards.